The Power Station (album): Background

 The Power Station was a supergroup formed by Robert Palmer, Tony Thompson (of Chic) and Andy and John Taylor from Duran Duran.
 They came together in 1984 to record a one-off album, as a respite from the relentless global touring and promotion of Duran Duran.

 The original plan for this one-album project was for the three musicians (Taylor, Taylor and Thompson) to provide musical continuity to an album full of material, with a different singer performing on each track.
 Those who were approached included Mick Jagger, Billy Idol, Mars Williams (who eventually contributed brass to the album) and Richard Butler (of the Psychedelic Furs), and Mick Ronson.

 The group then invited eclectic soul singer Robert Palmer to record vocals for the track "Communication".
 When he heard that they had recorded demos for "Get It On (Bang a Gong)", he asked to try out vocals on that one as well, and by the end of the day, the group knew that they had found that elusive chemistry which distinguishes successful bands.
 Before long, they had decided to record the entire album with Palmer.

 However, the union was not to hold.
 By the time the band decided to take the 8-track set on the road, Palmer had left to record his solo album Riptide (which, likely because of the involvement of the Power Station participants Edwards, Thompson, and Andy Taylor, is very similar in sound to the Power Station album).
 He was replaced by Michael Des Barres (famed for co-writing Animotion's "Obsession").

 During the promotion cycle for the album, EMI released three singles, including the cover of T. Rex's "Get It On".
 Versions of these three singles are now included among the bonus tracks on the 2005 re-release.

 In addition, the re-release also includes the song "Somewhere, Somehow, Someone's Gonna Pay", the only known Power Station song featuring Michael Des Barres on lead vocals.
 The song was used for the end titles of the Arnold Schwarzenegger action film Commando and was titled "We Fight for Love".

+To celebrate its 40th anniversary, the album is set to be reissued on 23 January 2026 in 4-CD and 2-LP formats.
+The 4-CD set includes a booklet containing a new interview with John Taylor and Andy Taylor with journalist John Earls.
+The set features a new remaster of the album, single remixes, raw instrumentals from the original recording sessions, the band's performance at Live Aid, and a previously unreleased live set from the Spectrum in Philadelphia, Pennsylvania, on 21 August 1985, remixed by Richard Whittaker.